 While you don't have to complete a 4-year, bachelor's degree prior to applying to a dental school, most applicants have such a degree.
 Typical college coursework for people looking to become dentists or oral surgeons includes chemistry, physics, biology, health and mathematics.
 Dental schooling to become an oral surgeon will take an additional four years, during which time dental students complete coursework and treat patients in a supervised setting; to become licensed as an oral surgeon, most states require passing a written and practical examination.

 Oral surgeons should have good supervisory and administrative skills; many oral surgeons own their own practice and oversee technicians, assistants and clerks.
 Being physically dexterous, able to multitask and patient will also help you to be a successful oral surgeon.

 Employment and Economic Outlook

-The employment outlook for dentistry, a wider field that includes oral surgeons, was good; the U.S. Bureau of Labor Statistics (BLS) projected that employment in this field would grow 16% from 2012-2022.
-BLS data showed a 2012 mean salary of $216,440 per year for oral and maxillofacial surgeons.
+The employment outlook for dentistry, a wider field that includes oral surgeons, was good; the U.S. Bureau of Labor Statistics (BLS) projected that employment in this field would grow 18% from 2014-2024.
+In 2015, the BLS reported oral and maxillofacial surgeons earned a median annual salary of $187,200 or higher.